beatwad/sigbot/README.md

 - `optimize` - mode that is used to find out the optimal indicator parameters

+Example of .env file configuration can be found in `.env_example` file

 All other settings are stored at `config` folder in `config_<ENV_variable_value>.json` file.

 # Requirements